felix-chan/connect4-platform/docs/game-api.md

 **invited**

-(Optional) The user name of invited opponent.
+The user name of invited opponent.
 It will not be shown if no user is invited.

 **start_time**